rundocs/jekyll-rtd-theme/doc2_Cluster/1_compiling/1_Compile_LAMMPS.md

 ## Preparation

-### 1. Prerequisite:
+### 1. Prerequisite

 - Compiler: Intel, GCC, Clang,...
 - MPI implementation: OMPI, IMPI, MPICH,...
 - Libraries depend on which packages will be installed: FFTW, intel MKL,...
 - Newer LAMMPS may be no longer compatible with an old openMPI, as well FFTW/MKL, so these libs need to be updated too.
 - OpenMPI may the fastest
 - There is no longer USER_ packages from Jul-2021
 - Need CMAKE, newer is better (a newer Cmake version may reduce the probability of error during compiling).
-Basic cmake: <br>
+Basic cmake:

 ```shell
 cmake -D OPTION_A=VALUE_A -D OPTION_B=VALUE_B ...     ../cmake make